Shrikanthpawar/Webhook-testing-/README.md

 # A simple MERN stack application

-Testing webhook with slack notify
+Testing webhook with slack notify on mob

 **Note** - To run this project using `docker compose`, follow the below steps.